zer0cache/matic-docs/docs/contribute/tutorial-template.md

 ---

 This template should be used when contributing a tutorial to the Polygon Wiki.
-You may choose to contribute a tutorial on a topic of your choosing, or choose on from this [list].
+You may choose to contribute a tutorial on a topic of your choosing.

 ## General guidelines